Q Are there different levels of solution to use on different skin tones?

 Q Does the solution have an odor?

 A Almost all solution are odorless.
-While most people do not experience an unpleasant odor when use airbrush tanning product, there are certain variables of body chemistry changes that may at times cause the solution to have a slight odor.
+While most people do not experience an unpleasant odor when using spray tan solutions, there are certain variables of body chemistry that may cause the solution to have a slight odor.

 Q Is it safe to breath the overspray in a tanning session?

 A DHA is a non-hazardous compound that causes no adverse reaction in the quantities found in a sunless solution.
 DHA has been FDA approved for over 30 years and is found in makeup and products we use everyday.
-There are no harsh chemicals in airbrush solutions.
+There are no harsh chemicals in tanning solutions.
 DHA has been used as a diet supplement in sports nutrition and is non-carcinogenic.
 Further tests have shown that DHA is less toxic than aspirin, caffeine, and common table salt.
 The amount of DHA that could be breathed during a sunless tanning session would be .05 milligrams, which is equivalent to less than one grain of table salt.
 The easiest way to comply with the recommendations for safety is to either keep your mouth closed or wear a mask during your session.
 Also, you may opt for barrier cream on and around the eyes.
-Most facilities offer masks.
-Some technicians may even wear them if they are doing several treatments in a short amount of time.
-This is to keep them from a mild irritation that would come from breathing too much of anything in a short amount of time.

 Q Why didn’t I get as dark this treatment as I did with my last treatment?

-A In our experience and research, due to the ever-changing chemistry of the body, there are times of the month that our bodies are less receptive to DHA.
+A Due to the ever-changing chemistry of the body, there are times of the month that our bodies are less receptive to DHA.
 Some people can even be DHA resistant.
-Finally, there are variables to our clients’ routines.
-For example, a client may shower after six hours one time and eight hours the next.
-Consequently, the tan is not given the same amount of time to develop.
+If a client doesn't let the tan develop the appropriate amount of time (ex: showers after 6 hours instead of 8 hours), the color of the tan may not be as deep as before.
 During a stressful day, a client may perspire excessively during development time.
 This dilutes the solution and does not allow the DHA to absorb into the skin properly.
 Finally, the skin may have had residual oil or moisturizer on it.
 This blocks the DHA and prevents the skin from reacting and changing colors.

 Q Should pregnant women tan?